benjaminion/upgrading-ethereum-book/src/book.md

 This is a teaser, an appetiser.
 Only one part is reasonably complete, the [Annotated Specification](/part3) - the rest is on its way.

 The Annotated Spec is the guts of the machine.
 Like the guts of a computer, all the components are showing and the wires are hanging out: everything is on display.
-But with the guts in place, the rest of the book can build around them and the messy details neatly tucked away.
+But with the guts in place, everything else can build around them and the messy details neatly tucked away.
+My goal for the remaining parts of the book is to wrap a nice accessible narrative around the tricky technical details.
+There will be pictures.

 My rough plan is as follows:

+  - Spend some time fixing typos and generally recovering from doing the annotated spec.
   - Deliver _Edition 1.0: Altair_ at some point before The Merge (the point at which Ethereum moves to proof of stake).
 By then, I aim to have done the following:
     - Completed [Part 1: Building](/part1)
     - Completed [Part 2: Technical Overview](/part2)